 Our top chili recipes to win a chili cookoff are unique spins that are full of veggies and big flavor.
 They’re contest contenders for sure!

 Okay, so we know what you’re thinking: chili is about meat.
 But your chili cookoff this year, what about trying something a little different?
 Eating veggies is getting cool again.
 And chili without meat can be even more creative and delicious as as its meat-filled counterpart.

 Here at A Couple Cooks, Alex and I are not even vegetarian: we’re flexitarian.
 This means we eat a mostly plant based diet, but splurge on meat on occasion.
 And for us, we’d rather pile on the veggies in chili and save our meat quota for a big juicy burger.
 So here are the top unique chili recipes we’ve created that hit all the notes of the fall while being meatless.
 They’ve got big flavor, but are fully plant based.
 They’re actually all vegan chili recipes too—unless you decide to load them with sour cream and cheese.
-(Which we do.)
+(Or just use our Vegan Sour Cream!)